YDAckerman/FiresideSat/README.md

 incorporating already extant API's for this purpose.
 However doing so will likely require a different architecture than what I have currently set up.

+## Updates

+08-04-2022 - The current design of the project won't work because, as far as I can tell, both twilio and the sat phone will only have conversations if they can initiate them.
+Instead I'm going to take a different approach using Garmin's MapShare feature.
+This won't be as responsive, since I'll have to be checking their periodically for updates, as opposed to running a lambda function on an sms trigger.
+But that will probably be fine enough.